 While this is cooking, I had a small pot of quinoa cooking on the stove.

 There is a little sautéing in the beginning, but after that, it’s basically dump and go.

-Shorter cooking veggies like snow peas, asparagus, bell pepper, etc….
-I add to the instant pot right after the chicken is cooked, cooking on the sauce function for a just a few minutes- keeping them crisp and vibrant.
+Shorter cooking veggies like snow peas, cauliflower, asparagus, bell pepper, etc….
+I’ll add to the instant pot right after the chicken is cooked, cooking on the saute function for just a few minutes- keeping them crisp and vibrant.

-Serve the fragrant and flavorful Instant Pot Thai Chicken Curry up in bowls with lime, bean sprouts and fresh basil.
+Serve the fragrant and flavorful Instant Pot Curry Chicken up in bowls with lime, bean sprouts and fresh basil.
 So simple and easy!

-A simple delicious recipe for Instant Pot Thai Curry Chicken and veggies that can be made in 25 minutes.
+A simple delicious recipe for Instant Pot Curry Chicken and veggies that can be made in an Instant Pot or on the stove top!
 Fast, healthy and full of incredible Thai flavor!

 - 1 tablespoon oil

-- 1 ½ pounds boneless, skinless chicken breast, cut into one inch pieces ( for thighs, see notes)
+- 1 ½ pounds boneless, skinless chicken thighs or breasts, cut into one-inch pieces.

 - 1 cube chicken bouillon (or sub ¼ teaspoon salt, or more fish sauce)